AsTheSeaRises/IntroToPySpark/README.md

 # Steps Required
 Process to launch EMR cluster with PySpark and JupyterHub installed, along with pre-created Jupyter notebook to get you started.
 ## Step 1 - Create bucket that will contain your saved notebooks
+Log into the AWS console https://aws.amazon.com/ Create a S3 bucket

 Copy the notebook into this bucket
 ## Step 2 - Create bucket that will contain the shell script used during EMR launch
 Copy 'findspark.sh' into this bucket.